sanjarcode/attend_lecture_bot/README.md

 3. Run the _install.py_ script
 4. Check if properly installed using crontab -l

-Where is it installed: at ~/.attend_lecture/
+Installation location: `~/.attend_lecture/`

 ## Uninstallation
 1. Run `uninstall.py`

 Your attendance log is retained.
+It contains status, error for all lectures.

 ## Notes
 1. Installing the app multiple times won't clog the crontab, don't worry about it.
 2. Your existing cron jobs will not be affected, even if you add new ones after installation
 3. Keep your PC(bot) on at all times
 4. If timetable changes, change the timetable, run `install.py` again.
+5. Not tested on Windows.

 USE AT YOUR OWN RISK - Your teacher can be your best friend.
 Time is precious!